DGarland1/SecurityCenterScripts/README.md

 Third, kudos out to the great people at Tenable for creating such an awesome suite of products.

 ## About Me
-I am by no way an expert programmer, so my code may look messy to many but hey... they get the job done.
+I am by no way an expert programmer, so my scripts may look messy to many but hey... they get the job done.